hemidactylus/flaskbiblio/README.md

             * DONE It'd be nice to give the user a new 'report' page + the download prompt!

-* align the script-import to work on input as list of (rows, i.e.) strings
 * a minimal guide on the main import page